 Finally, stick with the obvious theme of the essay but don’t try to overdo it.
 Make sure you find a creative way to fully answer any questions posed by the prompt while also including some insight into yourself or your background.
 A unique response to Essay Option #1 might benefit from insight on how palindromes present a lesson about “looking at the same situation from a new perspective” but trying to create an entire essay that can be read the same backwards as it is forward is not an efficient or advised way to show your way of thinking.
 Likewise, Essay Option #5 not only requires coming up with a technological historical pairing, but also telling a unique story about how this combination would play out.
 Not only should a compelling story be created, but your combination should also say something about you (e.g. if you’re deeply passionate about astronomy, giving someone like Galileo Galilei access to a high powered camera would both answer the prompt and tell admissions officers a bit about one of your activities and the way you think).

 As an example to offer a bit of guidance: for the classic prompt “Find x” the admissions officers do not want to see a sheet filled with math problems.
 However, if you use math as a writing motif by which you compare using substitution to find x with comparing activities to find what you’re passionate about… you might just have a perfect essay idea on your hands!

 Here are this year’s Uncommon Essay options:

-In the spirit of adventurous inquiry (and with the encouragement of one of our current students!) choose one of our past prompts (or create a question of your own).
+And, as always… the classic choose your own adventure option!
+In the spirit of adventurous inquiry, choose one of our past prompts (or create a question of your own).
 Be original, creative, thought provoking.
 Draw on your best qualities as a writer, thinker, visionary, social critic, sage, citizen of the world, or future citizen of the University of Chicago; take a little risk, and have fun!